-Just realised this morning that, truth be told, I probably talk to you more now than I did as an adult while you were living.
+Just realized this morning that I probably talk to you more now than I did when you were living.

 Always your tea towel in the wind, you clung to me so tightly when I was young.
 I suppose because you knew as soon as you let go, once and for all, I’d be gone.
 And god knows where bouts I’d land.
 I’m sure that scared the hell out of you.

 I mean, I was nineteen Mom.
 NINETEEN.
 I was plenty old enough.
 Kids every year go off to college and university, living far away from home.
 But that wasn’t my future, but damned if I would be held back from my ownindependence day.